hervenivon/awesome-discoveries/README.md

 I think that I adapt myself to my interlocutor and the situation.
 I might be persuasive, consultative, or laissez-faire, but inin all cases I invest a lot of my time in the relationships I'm building.

-To my mind, there is only one rule of thumb, your collaborator will prefere working with a leader than with a boss!
+To my mind, there is only one rule of thumb, your collaborators will prefere working with a leader than with a boss!

 <img src="./resources/growing-a-company/boss-vs-leader.png" height="300" alt="Boss VS Leader">